Woden Town Centre: Urban structure

 The main shopping centre of Woden Town Centre is Westfield Woden, formerly called 'Woden Plaza' and 'Woden Shopping Square'.
 Westfield Woden includes major supermarkets (Woolworths and Coles), department stores such as David Jones and Big W, Hoyts cinemas and many other stores on several levels.
 Separate buildings house multi-storey car parks.
 Westfield Woden is intended to increase in size due to a redevelopment plan to improve the town centre.

-The Woden Town Centre is home to Headquarters for the Department of Veterans' Affairs, the Clean Energy Regulator and IP Australia, located at the Discovery House, and the Department of Health is located in the new Sirius Building and Scarborough House building (14 stories and the second tallest office building in Canberra), both are located on Furzer and Atlantic Street.
-A police station is located in the town centre, but moved from an older station next to the bus interchange, which is scheduled for demolition in September 2014.
+The Woden Town Centre is home to Headquarters for the Department of Veterans' Affairs, the Clean Energy Regulator and IP Australia, located at the Discovery House, and the Department of Health, Disability and Ageing is located in the Sirius Building and Scarborough House building (of 14 stories), both are located on Furzer and Atlantic Street.
+A police station is located in the town centre, but moved from an older station next to the bus interchange, which was demolished in 2014.

 The tallest commercial building in ACT, the 26 story 93 metre (305 ft) high Lovett Tower is located on Keltie Street.
 The tower was formerly known as the MLC Tower, but it was renamed in 2000 to honour the Lovett family.
-It has been the tallest building in Canberra since its completion in 1973.
-The Tower is currently occupied by the Department of Veterans' Affairs, the Department of the Environment and the Department of the Prime Minister & Cabinet.
-The Alexander and Albemarle Buildings once housed the Department of Health & Aged Care as its central office until its closure in 2010, where they are now scheduled for demolition.
+It was the tallest building in Canberra from its completion in 1973 until 2020.
+The tower is currently occupied by the Department of Veterans' Affairs, the Department of the Environment and the Department of the Prime Minister & Cabinet.
+The Alexander and Albemarle Buildings once housed the Department of Health & Aged Care as its central office until its closure in 2010, where they were scheduled for demolition, but were instead redeveloped and reopened in 2020 as a mixed-use precinct.

-The Woden Town Park is located across Callam street, although infrequently used because of its location away from the major shopping areas.
+The Woden Town Park is located across Callam street, although is infrequently used because of its location away from the major shopping areas.
+The Callam Offices formerly housed the Woden TAFE, and are suspended over the Yarralumla Creek, near the Woden Town Park.
 The Civil Aviation Safety Authority has its headquarters at the Aviation House, which is adjacent to the Sirius Building.
 The Juliana House now serves as an apartment of hotel, after four years of being vacant.
-The Bonner House in Neptune street headquarters the Indigenous Business Australia.
+As of 2014 the Bonner House in Neptune street headquarters the Indigenous Business Australia.
 The town centre has a postal office and a health centre.
-A Medibank branch is headquartered in Woden, which is next to the bus interchange.
+A Medibank branch is located in Woden.
 SkyPlaza is located in Woden, and is one of the tallest residential buildings in ACT, where it is 60 m (197 ft) in height, 20 floors, and was completed in 2005.
-The Woden Bus Interchange provides transport for people from one place to another, but the interchange has been scheduled for demolition, and the area also surrounding the interchange has been planned for new redevelopments to improve the town centre.
-A redevelopment master plan for this was first considered back in 2004, but actual development will be taking place in September 2014.
+The Woden Interchange provides transport for the area.
 The Phillip Ice Skating Centre was the home arena for the Canberra Knights, until 2014.